 While there are many technological tools and new ways of doing to help us transition to sustainable lifestyles, our patterns of thought, belief and business as usual behaviour often block this path.
 An audit will identify the inefficient use of resources (water, energy and materials) and polluting chemicals while offering solutions to guide a shift to sustainable living and working.
 However for an action plan (behaviour change and / or investment in efficient technology) to be implemented it needs to be embedded in a story of sustainability that inspires.
 Old fears of sacrifice and the dominating message from the market place of consumption as status and a reward are as well entrenched as they are unsustainable.
 The good news is that, although few and far, there are communities of people across the Earth who are living stories of sustainability, compassion, creativity and connection with each other and the web of life.
 Let’s grow this circle.

 Every successful journey of change needs a Vision, a Map of Action, inspiring Symbols and Stories that connect.
 (Futerra – theory of change.)
-However, before setting out it is important to identify the core values motivating the change?
-Are these values based on a shift to sustainability?
-These elements need to be contextualized by the community/ organisation that wishes to make sustainable changes.
+The core values behind a change to sustainable being need to be identified and contextualized by the community/ organisation that wishes to make sustainable changes.

 1 Process Steps for an Audit for Environment Sustainability

 1.1 Audit criteria: What are the driving motives for the audit and how does this align with the core values of the organisation? (to save money, to get a green accreditation, as part of an action plan to shift to environmentally sustainable practice, to grow awareness for earth friendly behaviour, etc. Does the audit process have support from the key decision-makers/?

 1.2 Scope of a baseline Audit – NB questions:

 A prelim assessment with identification of priority action areas for detailed studies or a complete audit.

 What is included with respect to the physical area – the entire complex or a priority section?